 For God such radical transformation is possible.
-He often turns around dead-end situations, out of destruction and hopelessness he creates something new, living and beautiful.
+God often turns around dead-end situations.
+Out of destruction and hopelessness he creates something new, living and beautiful.

 The best example is the crucifixion of Jesus on Good Friday, when God turned what appeared to be his ultimate defeat into his greatest victory on Resurrection Sunday!

-Also in our lives God can resurrect the dead and turn sorrow into joy, but he needs our cooperation: like Paul, we too need to be willing to move forward and let go of the past.
-We need to leave our sin and our failure at the cross of Jesus and pursue the purpose God has for us.
+God can resurrect the dead also in our life and turn sorrow into joy, but he needs our cooperation: like Paul, we too need to be willing to move forward and let go of the past.
+We need to leave our sin and failure at the cross of Jesus and pursue the purpose God has for us.

-Had Paul not let his past be past, he would have stayed in Damascus, maybe in hiding, ashamed of his former conduct, he would have gone into hiding, not ready to face the victims of his past and possible rejection and resentment.
+Had Paul not let his past be past, he would have stayed in Damascus.
+Ashamed of his former conduct, he would have gone into hiding, not ready to face the victims of his past and experience their rejection and resentment.

-Had he not forgiven himself and humbly accepted that the past could not be changed, but that he could, by following the Spirit, live for a different, entirely new future, God would not have been able to use him, and such a powerful instrument of his would have gone wasted.
+Had Paul not forgiven himself and humbly accepted that the past could not be changed, but that he could – through the transforming work of the Holy Spirit – walk towards a different future, God would not have been able to use him, and such a powerful instrument of the Gospel would have gone wasted.

 Paul’s decision to look ahead and walk in his calling laid the foundation of Christianity as we know it today.

-Not letting go of failures, hurt or sin will hinder us from moving forward in our calling and the purpose God has for our life.
+If we hold on to failures, hurt or sin we will not be able to move forward in our calling and the purpose God has for our life.

 Jesus has dealt with our sin on the cross, he went though unimaginable pain for it – it’s about time that we let the past be past!
 We cannot change it anyway, so let’s move on, move forward and embrace the future and hope God is preparing for us.